rapid7/insightconnect-plugins/plugins/active_directory_ldap/help.md

 # Version History

-* 5.3.3 - Fix issue with escaping brackets in Query action
 * 5.3.2 - Improve LDAP connection handling
 * 5.3.1 - Improved error messaging in case the specified group was not found in the Query Group Membership action
 * 5.3.0 - Add Unlock User action